pandorabots/pandorabots.github.io/_articles/simplefaqprocess.md

 # Steps for developing a simple FAQ chatbot in AIML

-A Frequently Asked Questions (FAQ) chatbot is a great use case for a Pandorabot, and connecting it to a messaging platform or to your website.
+A Frequently Asked Questions (FAQ) chatbot is a great use case for a Pandorabot, connecting it to a messaging platform or to your website.
 We've come up with an approach to build a quick FAQ chatbot.
 The purpose of this tutorial is to step you through the thought process for a limited set of FAQs.

-This process assumes you understand basic AIML terminology such as [categories](http://pandorabots.github.io/aiml/category/), symbolic reductions (NEED A KNOWLEDGE ARTICLE LINK HERE, info from alicebot.org can be adapted] and wildcards [NEED A KNOWLEDGE ARTICLE LINK HERE, info exists on Playground tutorial]
+This process assumes you understand basic AIML terminology such as [categories](http://pandorabots.github.io/aiml/category/), symbolic reductions (http://pandorabots.github.io/aiml/srai/)] and wildcards [NEED A KNOWLEDGE ARTICLE LINK HERE, info exists on Playground tutorial]

 ## Step 1: Gather your list of questions and answers